Which Description Of Family Centered Care Is Correct

 Historical Context and Evolution

 The origins of family-centered care trace back to the 1960s and 1970s, when pediatricians began advocating for parental involvement in neonatal intensive care units (NICUs).
-And before this shift, hospitals often excluded families from decision-making, treating patients as isolated cases.
+Before this shift, hospitals often excluded families from decision-making, treating patients as isolated cases.
 The American Academy of Pediatrics (AAP) formalized FCC in 2003, emphasizing its application in pediatric care but later expanding its relevance to all age groups.

 Challenges and Implementation